 The Transportation Security Administration (TSA) requires you to provide your full name, date of birth, and gender for the purpose of watch list screening, under the authority of 49 U.S.C. section 114, the Intelligence Reform and Terrorism Prevention Act of 2004 and 49 C.F.R parts 1540 and 1560.
 You may also provide your Redress Number, if available.
 Failure to provide your full name, date of birth, and gender may result in denial of transport or denial of authority to enter the boarding area.
 TSA may share information you provide with law enforcement or intelligence agencies or others under its published system of records notice.
 For more on TSA privacy policies, or to review the system of records notice and the privacy impact assessment, please see the TSA Web site at www.tsa.gov

-We may update this policy from time to time by publishing a new version on our website.
+We may update this policy from time to time to reflect any changes in our practices, services and legal obligations by publishing a new version on our website.